Answering Your Questions about DWI in Missouri

 - Running a fever can contaminate a breath sample.

 - In Missouri, the arresting officer has to observe you for 15 minutes before you submit a breath sample to assure there is no oral intake of any nature.

 I hope that this page has been useful in answering some of you DWI questions.
-If you have further questions or are in need of representation, please contact me to schedule a confidential consultation.
+If you have further questions or are in need of representation, please contact me to schedule a confidential consultation by calling 314-727-2886 or filling out my online contact form.
 My office is open Monday through Friday, from 9 am until 5 pm, but I schedule flexible office hours by appointment.